Changing the world's opinion… as soon as we finish this math homework

 Today we’re lucky enough to present you with a seriously awesome contest.
 If any of you follow the publishing world, you’ve probably heard of Entangled Publishing, a new publisher that has taken the small press world by storm.
 They produce some excellent titles, many of which can be found at your local bookstore.
-In less than a year in running they already have books on the USA Today, New York Times, and most other major bestseller’s lists.
+In less than a year in running they already have books on the USA Today, New York Times, Wall Street Journal, and most other major bestseller lists.
 So yes, they are beyond awesome.
 Here a few of their YA titles:

 How To Enter:

 Please comment on this post with the following:

 – The first 100-ish words of your manuscript

 Make sense?
 This contest will run from July 22nd through July 29th.
 After the contest ends, Heather will read through the entries and choose her top three.
 Winners (with their entries) will be announced on this blog a few days after the 29th, and if you win, we’ll get your first page to Heather for critique from there.

 Questions?
 Concerns?
 As not to get them confused with the entries, it’s best not to comment with your questions.
 Please either email us (TeenRiter[at]gmail[dot]com), or ask us on Twitter or Facebook instead.